wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 = 2.9.4 =
 - Fixed an issue in the affiliate sales interface where dates were not correctly filtered for the German language.
+- Added the affiliate registration form anchor option.
+When enabled, the affiliate will be taken to the registration form anchor within the page after the form is submitted.

 = 2.9.3 =
 - A shareable link is now displayed for each creative.